denisvasilik/wasm-fpga-debug/README.md

-# wasm-fpga-debug
+# WebAssembly FPGA Debug

-WebAssembly FPGA Debug
+This IP provides a REPL for interacting with the WebAssembly engine using a UART interface.